influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z 62.211
 ```

-The query returns the area under the curve (in minutes) for the field values associated with each field key that stores numerical values includes the word `water` in the `h2o_feet` measurement.
+Returns the area under the curve (in minutes) for the field values associated with each field key that stores numerical values includes the word `water` in the `h2o_feet` measurement.

 #### Calculate the integral for the field values associated with a field key and include several clauses